Psychiatry and Medicine Clinical Team

-Cavanaugh is professor and director of the Section of Psychiatry and Medicine.
+Stephanie Cavanaugh, MD, is professor and director of the Section of Psychiatry and Medicine.
 Cavanaugh has spent her career at the interface between psychiatry and medicine.
 She is also director of the Section of Psychosomatic Obstetrics and Gynecology.

 Cavanaugh founded the combined internal medicine and psychiatry residency training program at Rush University in 1995.
 She has extensive experience educating residents and medical students in psychiatry, internal medicine/psychiatry, neurology, medicine, obstetrics/gynecology and emergency medicine.

-Cavanaugh has published 60 mostly first-authored papers and given numerous national and international lectures on the diagnosis and treatment of depression in the medically ill; use of psychotropic drugs in the medically Ill; teaching non-psychiatric trainees to care for the psychosocial problems of their patients; integrated medical and psychiatric care for depressed diabetics; emergency psychiatry; and peripartum and other disorders at the interface between psychiatry and obstetrics/gynecology.
-Cavanaugh is a distinguished fellow of the American Psychiatric Association and is a fellow of the Academy of Psychosomatic Medicine.
-Most recently, she received the Lifetime Achievement Award from the Association of Internal Medicine and Psychiatry
+Cavanaugh has published 60 mostly first-authored papers and given numerous national and international lectures on the diagnosis and treatment of depression in the medically ill; use of psychotropic drugs in the medically ill; teaching non-psychiatric trainees to care for the psychosocial problems of their patients; integrated medical and psychiatric care for depressed diabetics; emergency psychiatry; and peripartum and other disorders at the interface between psychiatry and obstetrics/gynecology.
+She is a distinguished fellow of the American Psychiatric Association and is a fellow of the Academy of Psychosomatic Medicine.
+Most recently, she received the Lifetime Achievement Award from the Association of Internal Medicine and Psychiatry.

-Harris is trained in both internal medicine and psychiatry.
+Kirk Harris, MD, is trained in both internal medicine and psychiatry.
 In addition to providing psychiatric consultation with the psychiatry/medicine service, he also integrates internal medicine and psychiatry in an outpatient geriatric practice.
 Harris has many interests, including pain management, unexplained medical symptoms and conditions at the interface of medicine and psychiatry.
 He graduated from Oberlin College with a BA in psychology/biopsychology and earned his MD at the Penn State College of Medicine.
 Prior to his medical training he participated in research at the Johns Hopkins Evidence-Based Practice Center.